2026-03-15

 This weekend I rewrote BeerBoss.ca from scratch.
 BeerBoss was my first ever side project, which I started back in 2020 to find the cheapest beer available in Ontario at The Beer Store.
 The project started with a question: "What is the absolute cheapest beer in Ontario?"

-The Old Architecture (and Why It Was Silly)
+The Old Architecture

 The original stack: a Dockerized Express backend and a Dockerized React frontend, deployed to a VPS.

 The backend had exactly one endpoint: fetch the beer data.
-That's it.
 One GET request that returned JSON.
 For that, I had a full Node.js server running in a Docker container, sitting on a VPS I was paying ~$40 a year for.

 The New Architecture